MattMcAdams/website/content/projects/uabit-website.md

 series: false

 tags: ['web', 'design']
-description: "In my third year as UAB IT's web developer I had the great opportunity to make sweeping changes to how the IT website was structured and designed."
+description: "In my third year as UAB IT's web developer, I had the great opportunity to the design and structure of the IT website."

 thumbnail: /images/projects/uabit-website/thumbnail.jpg
 cover_image: /images/projects/uabit-website/web-pages.jpg